Learn how to use the segment tool to target your contacts.

 Working with segments

-There are of course many things you can do with segments once you've created them, besides sending to them.
+There are many things you can do with segments once you create them, besides sending to them.

 All segments need to be refreshed in order to show the most up-to-the-minute contact count.
 This can be done manually, either from the segment builder screen or by going to Contacts > Segments and selecting the Refresh icon.
 You can also set segments to refresh automatically before a scheduled send.